-As reported by Inc., the top 10 New Year's Resolutions of 2020 include the following:
+As reported by Statistica, the top 2021 New Year's Resolutions include:

-While making such a New Year's resolution is admirable, you may want to rethink doing so…
+Making such a New Year's resolution is admirable, but not so fast…

-There is irony in the fact the top 2020 resolution was actually doing their new year's resolution, proving a point of shallow followthrough.
+Flashback to 2020, Inc. reported the top 2020 resolution was actually going their new year’s resolution.
+Does this prove a point of shallow followthrough?

-The stats are not meant to be discouraging, but rather put into perspective the faults of them.
+The stats are not meant to be discouraging but rather put their faults into perspective.

-These three reasons why you should not make a New Year's resolution help rationalize why most goals fall short.
+These three reasons why New Year's resolution's fail help rationalize why most goals fall short.